European Agency for Safety and Health at Work: Analysis and research

-Facts & Figures
+Facts & figures

 EU-OSHA carries out a series of EU-wide surveys to get an insight into occupational safety and health issues across European companies, their management at the workplace, as well as the identification of emerging risks and OSH trends in order to help policy-makers and researchers.

 The European Survey of Enterprises on New and Emerging Risks (ESENER) looks at how European workplaces manage OSH risks in practice.
 With the involvement of thousands of businesses and organisations across Europe, this survey focuses on psychosocial risks, drivers and barriers to OSH management and worker participation.

-The Exposure Survey on cancer risk factors in Europe (WES) aims to better identify the cancer risk factors responsible for most of the exposures, providing an accurate and comprehensive overview, and contributing to preventive measures, awareness-raising and policy-making, as well as helping in the fight against occupational cancer.
+The Workers’ Exposure Survey on cancer risk factors in Europe (WES) aims to better identify the cancer risk factors responsible for most of the exposures, providing an accurate and comprehensive overview, and contributing to preventive measures, awareness-raising and policy-making, as well as helping in the fight against occupational cancer.

-The OSH Pulse survey offers valuable insights into the impact of the COVID-19 pandemic on workers’ health and wellbeing and related workplace measures, also in combination with the increasing use of digital technologies in the workplace.
+The OSH Pulse survey offers valuable insights into the impact of COVID-19, digitalisation and climate change on workers’ health and wellbeing and related workplace measures.

 Prevention

 EU-OSHA aims to create a culture of risk prevention and is involved with designing practical instruments that can be used by companies of micro, small and medium sizes that will help them to assess workplace risks and implement a preventive action plan.
-As part of this aim EU-OSHA has created the Online interactive Risk Assessment web platform that enables the creation of sectoral risk assessment tools in a number of languages in an easy and standardised way.
+As part of this aim EU-OSHA has created the OiRA (Online interactive Risk Assessment) web platform that enables the creation of sectoral risk assessment tools in a number of languages in an easy and standardised way.

 EU-OSHA also shares knowledge and good practice on safety and health through its Good Practice Awards scheme and its publications, ranging from in-depth research reports to topical info sheets, designed for use in the workplace.